Alfredsson418/Random-Stuff/README.md

 # Random-Stuff
-Some random scripts and applications that I have made for some reason. \n There is both new and old stuff, so do not this that everything here is good coded
+Some random scripts and applications that I have made for some reason.
+There is both new and old stuff, so do not this that everything here is good coded